 - Heavy-bottom Pan

 - 4 cups water for blending

 - Sugar to taste (optional)

 - Soak soybeans in 2-3 cups of water overnight.

 - Discard water and rinse soybeans.

 - Add soybeans and 4 cups water to blender.

 - Blend until smooth.

 - Strain the blended mixture using butter muslin or a nut milk bag.
 A tight-weave cloth is preferable, as twisting the top tightly enables you to continue squeezing out more milk.
-Continue to step 7 if using the soy milk for making yogurt.
-Otherwise, cool and refrigerate.

 - Refrigerate up to 4 days.